mighdoll/wgsl-linker/README.md

 ## wgsl-linker

+**wgsl-linker** enriches the wgsl shader language to support linking.
+Linking can be done entirely at runtime.

-**wgsl-linker** enriches wgsl with with a module system for linking/bundling, struct inheritance, conditional compilation, templating, and code generation.
+The **wgsl-linker** also supports struct inheritance, conditional compilation, pluggable templating and code generation.

+The linker is brand new, and not robust or fully featured.
+Contributions are welcome.

-### Wgsl Extensions
+### WGSL extensions

-- **#import** / **#export** - combine functions and structs from other modules.
+- **#import** / **#export** - Combine functions and structs from other modules.

+  - import / export functionality is roughly similar to TypeScript / JavaScript.
-  * Linking is wgsl syntax aware, including import deduplication and token renaming.
+    Linking is wgsl syntax aware, including import deduplication and token renaming.
-  It's used like import / export in TypeScript.
-  (And internally, wgsl-linker works like a javascript module bundler.)
+    Internally, wgsl-linker works like a javascript module bundler.

-- **#export(arg, ..)** - parameterize exports with import specific arguments.
-  - Imports and exports can take parameters, to enable code reuse.
+- **#import foo(arg, ...) / #export(arg, ...)** - Imports and exports can take parameters
+  - Unlike JavaScript, imports and exports can take parameters.
-    * Typically you'll use import parameters like you would use type parameters in TypesScript, to write generic functions that can be reused in many ways.
+    - Typically you'll use import parameters like you would use type parameters in TypesScript, to write generic functions that can be reused.
     ```
-    #import workgroupReduce(Elem) as reduceElem
     #import workgroupReduce(Histogram) as reduceHistogram
     ```
 - **#if** / **#else** / **#endif** - compile differently depending on runtime variables.

+  - Preprocessing works on full lines, similarly to languages like C.
+    **#if** clauses may nest.
+    **#if** parameters are simple Javascript values provided by the caller at runtime.
+    `0`, `null`, and `undefined` are considered `false`.
+    Negation is also allowed with a `!`, e.g. `#if !mySetting`.

-- **#template**  - plug in a string template engine to tweak the wgsl with runtime variables.
+- **#template** - each module can specify its own string templating engine to tweak the wgsl with runtime variables.

-- **#importMerge** - combine members from multiple structs.
+- **#extends** - combine members from multiple structs.

-  * Use it like you might use `extends` in TypesScript, to mix in member elements from a struct in another module.
+  - Use it wher you might use `extends` in TypesScript, to mix in member elements from a struct in another module.
+The syntax is like `#import`.

 - **#module** - organize exports semantically.

-- **wgsl-linker** will also parse directives that are in line comments.
+- **wgsl syntax compatible** - The **wgsl-linker** will also parse directives that are in line comments.

-So you can continue to use static wgsl tools like code formatters and wgsl-analyzer by simply prefixing the directives with `// `.
+  - So you can continue to use static wgsl tools like code formatters and `wgsl-analyzer` by simply prefixing the directives with `// `.
+    e.g. if you use wgsl source tools, simply use `// #export` instead of `#export`.

 ### Other Features

-- The library is small, currently about 9kb (compressed).
+- **Runtime Linking** - link at runtime rather than at build time if you prefer

+  - Choose different wgsl modules depending on runtime reported detected gpu features, or based on user application settings.
-Call `linkWgsl()` at runtime to handle dynamic situations, and without needing to add any new steps into your build process.
+  - Keep integration into web development easy - no need to add any new steps into your build process or IDE.
+  - To enable runtime linking scenarios, **wgsl-linker** is intentionally kept small, currently less than 10kb (compressed).

-- Code generation
+- **Code generation**
-  * Typically write static wgsl (perhaps with some simple templates), but know that the escape hatch of arbitrary code generation is available for complex situations.
+  - Typically write static wgsl (perhaps with some simple templates), but know that the escape hatch of arbitrary code generation is available for complex situations.
-  * You can register a function to generate wgsl text for an exported module function.
+  - You can register a function to generate wgsl text for an exported module function.
-  * Imports work identically on code generated exports.
+  - Imports work identically on code generated exports.

-#### Example
+### WGSL Example

 Export functions and structs: